Asset Tracking Solutions

 RFID asset tracking

-RAM Tracking's speciality is GPS asset tracking, however, that doesn't mean that is the only option for tracking your assets, there is another type of asset tracking which can be used for internal spaces:
+RAM Tracking currently specialises in only GPS asset tracking, although, there is another type of asset tracking that can be used for internal spaces:

-There are currently two types of RFID tracking systems.
+There are two types of RFID tracking systems.

-• Active RFID: Active RFID is a type of RFID asset tracking where your asset has a tag that contains a small antenna along with a Bluetooth chip, whenever a reader comes near to contact, the chip will then "activate".
-When the RFID chip becomes active, it will continue transmitting its current location until it is out of range, at which point it requires a power source of its own.
+• Active RFID: This is where you have a tag that contains a miniature antenna and a Bluetooth chip, this chip then "activates" when a reader comes near to contact springing it into life.
+When this RFID becomes active it will continue to transmit its position until it is out of range needing a power source of its own.

-• Passive RFID: Passive RFID is much more to the point.
-You actually require a reader that will then scan a barcode or QR code that is presented to it (think of a book in a library and how that works), this form of RFID does not have a battery of its own.
-The electrons in the RFID stickers flow which transmits a high-frequency response.
+• Passive RFID: This requires a reader to scan its barcode or QR code (this is similar to what you would find in a book in a library) it does not have a battery of its own.
+The electrons in the RFID stickers flow which then transmits a high-frequency response.

-Out of the two, QR code inventory tracking generally tends to be the most cost-effective of the options available when it comes to inventory tracking, however, as always, reduced costs bring certain limitations with them.
+It is important to keep in mind that QR code inventory tracking will generally tend to be the most cost-effective of the options available to you when it comes to this kind of inventory application, however, that reduced cost also brings limitations.

 Picture of a man going through the warehouse scanning the assets currently housed.